BonTerra Resources gets aggressive in Quebec gold country

 As a past-producer, Cheminis reportedly turned out 7.6 million gold ounces at an average 3.7 g/t from depths to 315 metres.

-The historic estimates predate some 59 holes totalling over 25,000 metres sunk by Gold Fields NYSE:ADR.
+The historic estimates predate some 59 holes totalling over 25,000 metres sunk by Gold Fields NYSE:GFI.
 Dhaliwal says the South African miner worked the property up to 2012, when the company slashed international exploration spending.
 “They left just under $6 million of work—of clean work, mind you.
 We’ve seen the logs and core.
 Dale’s hired a project manager for the Ontario side and we’ll get started on a 43-101.”

 The property’s Fernland area adds a third mineralized body, with all three open at depth and within a 3.2-kilometre potential strike.